 In statistics a significant result is one which is unlikely to have occurred by chance.
 The probability of this happening by chance is defined by the p-value.
 If a test of significance gives a p-value lower than 5% (0.05) then this result is said to be Statistically Significant at the 5% level, and the null hypothesis rejected.

 Note: Tests can also be done at 0.1%; 1% and 10% levels but justification is needed.

-A table will appear in the Output window displaying the results of the cross tabulation, Figure 35.
+A table will appear in the Output window displaying the results of the cross tabulation, as shown in Figure 30.